Louis, Duke of Orléans (born 1703): Later life

-His son, Louis Philippe, would liked to have married Madame Henriette, the second daughter of Louis XV, but Louis XV refused.
+His son, Louis Philippe, would have liked to have married Madame Henriette, the second daughter of Louis XV, but Louis XV refused.
 The king did not want the House of Orléans to be as powerful as it had been during the regency of his Orléans' father.
 In 1737 he, along with his aunt, the Dowager Duchess of Bourbon, were asked to be godparents of the king's son, Louis de France, Dauphin of France.

 On 17 December 1743, his son married Louise Henriette de Bourbon, the daughter of Louis Armand, Prince of Conti and his wife, Louise Élisabeth de Bourbon.
 The Condé and Orléans families had been at odds since the Orléans had assumed the rank of First Prince of the Blood in 1709, and it was hoped that the marriage would settle their mésentente.
 Although passionate at first, the marriage soon proved unhappy because of the young bride's débaucherie.

-Louis Philippe d'Orléans would see the birth of his grandchildren Louis Philippe and Bathilde, who, during the French Revolution of 1789, would be known respectively as Philippe Égalité and Citoyenne Vérité.
+Louis d'Orléans would see the birth of his grandchildren Louis Philippe and Bathilde, who, during the French Revolution of 1789, would be known respectively as Philippe Égalité and Citoyenne Vérité.
 Because of the scandalous behaviour of their mother, he refused to acknowledge the legitimacy of his grandchildren.

 In 1749, his mother died; he soon died in 1752, at the age of forty-eight, at the Abbaye de Sainte Geneviève, having lost most of his sanity.
 On his deathbed, on suspicion of Jansenist views, he was refused communion by the Abbé Bouettin of the Saint-Étienne-du-Mont church, but was given the last rites by his own chaplain.
+He reluctantly received his grandchildren before his death at the behest of his confessor.
+In his will, he instructed that his body be given to anatomists for dissection.

 Louis d'Orléans had outlived all his siblings apart from Charlotte Aglaé, the Duchess of Modena and Reggio.
 He was buried at the Val-de-Grâce in Paris.
+His funeral was widely attended by the common people of Paris due to his charitable reputation.